 - A historical location of localized slope instability (a localized slough) on the north-facing exterior dike slope of the Bottom Ash Basin, about 400 feet east from the northwestern corner was identified during past annual inspections (CB&I, 2017; Geosyntec, 2018; Geosyntec, 2019; Geosyntec, 2020).
 The dimensions of the historical instability were approximately 70-ft to 90-ft long and exhibited a roughly 12-inch escarpment at the crest, that was slightly eroded with some vegetation.
 In January 2020, the Facility notified Geosyntec that a repair of this area was completed in December 2019.
 The repaired area did not appear to be displaced at the time of the inspection.
 Weekly inspection records indicate that the historical slough is monitored routinely, with no further evidence of displacement.
-At the time of the inspection, CCR material or a significant volume of standing water was not observed to be impounded on the interior perimeter dike slope adjacent to this area.
-As such, the former historical instability area appears to be a localized observation, that appears to have been adequately repaired prior to the 2020 annual inspection; and therefore, the area is not considered an issue that impairs the operation or safety of the CCR unit at this time. - Overall, vegetation was observed to be in good condition, with no observed areas of significant distress and no signs of erosion of the exterior dike slopes or seeps exiting the slope.
-Adjacent to and west of the historical slough, rutting was observed in the downstream dike slope, which appeared to be associated with the tractor style mowing equipment used to maintain vegetation on the slope.
+At the time of the inspection, neither CCR material nor standing water was observed to be impounded on the interior perimeter dike slope adjacent to this area.
+As such, the former historical instability area appears to be a localized observation, that appears to have been adequately repaired prior to the 2020 annual inspection; and therefore, the area is not considered an issue that impairs the operation or safety of the CCR unit at this time. - Overall, vegetation was observed to be in good condition, with no observed areas of distress and no signs of erosion of the exterior dike slopes or seeps exiting the slope.

-- The perimeter road on top of the dike was generally in good condition with no observed signs of problematic desiccation cracking or deformations. - Standing water was observed and was located predominantly along drainage swales on the northern and eastern sides, where CCR placement within the Bottom Ash Basin is set-back from the perimeter dikes.
+- The perimeter road on top of the dike was generally in good condition with one area near the northwest corner showing signs of desiccation cracking at the center of the road. - One animal burrow between four to eight inches in diameter was observed on the northern-facing exterior dike slope. - Standing water was observed and was located predominantly along drainage swales on the northern and eastern sides, where CCR placement within the Bottom Ash Basin is set-back from the perimeter dikes.
 During the inspection, process water was channelized towards the southeast corner of the impoundment.
 Temporary diesel driven pumps were present around the Bottom Ash Basin but were not operational during the inspection.
 Process water was pumped into the south end of the basin.
 The hydraulic structure conditions are discussed subsequently within this Report. - Woody vegetation was observed on the interior of the berm on the northwest and northeast sides of the Bottom Ash Basin.
 Woody vegetation has the potential to lead to pathways of infiltration through the berm, reducing the berm's structural integrity.
-However, at the time of the 2022 annual inspection, evidence of pond water infiltration through the berm was not observed.
+At the time of the 2023 annual inspection, evidence of pond water infiltration through the berm was not observed.
 Woody vegetation is recommended to be removed from the interior of the berm as practicable and the localized area recompacted after vegetation has been removed.